PraneethJain/rock-paper-scissors/README.md

 # rock-paper-scissors
-Project: Rock Paper Scissors from The Odin Project
+Rock Paper Scissors using HTML, CSS and Javascript